OgetoOndicho/Human-Resource-Analytics-Project/README.md

 ## Tools Used
 1. MySQL: For data exploration, cleaning and manipulation'
-2. PowerBI: For visualization and reporting.
+2. Google Sheets: For visualization and reporting.

 ## Topic Covered